-Hepburn Shire Council has three transfer stations for depositing selected waste and recyclables.
-Charges do apply for the use of these facilities.
+Council has three transfer stations for depositing selected waste and recyclables.
+Read the Transfer Station guidelines(PDF, 984KB).

 Transfer stations are closed on Christmas Day, Good Friday and Code Red days.

 Monday, Tuesday, Thursday, Friday, Saturday, Sunday – 9am to 5pm

 Please note: final entry into the transfer stations is at 4:50pm*